The UK is battling the most severe weather conditions in recent history, with temperatures dropping to as low as -7°C overnight.

 All you need to do is let Streetlink know where you saw them, and at what time, and they will do the rest.

-Streetlink so far only offers this service across England and Wales, so if you live elsewhere, you will need to contact authorities directly.
+Streetlink so far only offers this service across England and Wales, so if you live elsewhere, you will need to contact authorities directly to help the homeless.

 Contact your local authorities directly